Programme/Approved Electives for 2023/24

 To develop a critical understanding of the theory and practice of Human Resource Management and of selected managerial practices associated with it.
-To develop an understanding of workplace procedures (e.g. discipline and grievance, health and safety) and forms of employee representation and employee involvement.
+To develop an understanding of workplace procedures (e.g. discipline and grievance, health and safety, equality) and the management of dismissal, redundancy and retirement.

 Intended Learning Outcomes

-14 hours lectures10 hours tutorial classes (tutorials and case study based discussions)20 hours tutorial preparation20 hours preparation for essay assessment20 hours preparation for examination 66 hours private study
+14 hours lectures10 hours tutorial classes (tutorials and case study based discussions)20 hours tutorial preparation20 hours preparation for essay assessment20 hours preparation for Open-Book Assessment66 hours private study

 1: Essay weighted 50%